Technical details – HANA licensing

 SELECT ROUND((SUM(SM.HEAP_MEMORY_USED_SIZE) + SUM(SM.SHARED_MEMORY_USED_SIZE)) / 1024 / 1024 / 1024, 0) + ROUND(MAX(SM.CODE_SIZE) / 1024 / 1024 / 1024, 0) AS DATABASE_MEMORY_USED_IN_GIGABYTES FROM SYS.M_SERVICE_MEMORY SM JOIN SYS.M_SERVICES S ON SM.HOST = S.HOST AND SM.PORT = S.PORT WHERE S.COORDINATOR_TYPE != 'STANDBY'

 But what is included there?
-We need to know what is heap and shared memory.
+At first we need to know what is heap and shared memory to answer this question.

 Because I don’t want to repeat myself